-Means Immunoglobulin M, a basic antibody that is produced by B-cells found mainly in the blood and lymph fluid.
+IgM Means Immunoglobulin M, a basic antibody that is produced by B-cells found mainly in humans by the ITK gene and is highly expressed in T-cells.

-Means interleukin-2-inducible T-cell kinase, a tyrosine-protein kinase that is encoded in humans by the ITK gene and is highly expressed in T-cells.
+ITK Means interleukin-2-inducible T-cell kinase, a tyrosine-protein kinase that is encoded various processes including cell growth, development, or differentiation.

-Means tyrosine-protein Janus kinase 3, a non-receptor tyrosine kinase involved in various processes including cell growth, development, or differentiation.
+JAK3 Means tyrosine-protein Janus kinase 3, a non-receptor tyrosine kinase involved in energy, phosphate-donating molecules to specific substrates.

-Means a type of enzyme that catalyzes the transfer of phosphate groups from highenergy, phosphate-donating molecules to specific substrates.
 The protein kinases make up the majority of all kinases.
 Protein kinases act on proteins, phosphorylating them on their serine, threonine, tyrosine, or histidine residues.
 These kinases play a major role in protein and enzyme regulation, as well as signaling in the cell.